Our Team

 Founder / Executive Director

 Hi!
-My name is Abbie and I am a junior at New Trier Township High School.
+My name is Abbie and I am a senior at New Trier Township High School.
 I am passionate about supporting young artists in their journey, and also channeling creative expression to champion political change.
 We have made it our responsibility to utilize our assets to uplift the voices of those faced with injustice.
 Art is not just a medium of technical expertise, but a rationalization that unveils how our own essence informs the physical and abstract world around us.
-Art is so powerful in its influence on emotion, and by integrating the arts with humanities, we believe that we can be a vessel to a more empathetic world.
+I use art not only as a tool to express or state, but to bring people together and build community.
+Art is so powerful in its influence on emotion, and by integrating the arts with humanities, I believe that we can be a vessel to a more empathetic world.

 El Thelen